Did you know...

 All who are covered under the National Health Insurance (NHI) scheme of Finland are issued a personal health insurance card, the Kela card.
 By presenting your card at the pharmacy or at many private medical clinics, you can get a direct, on-the-spot reimbursement for your costs.

-If you move abroad temporarily or permanently, you should notify Kela about this.
+Moving abroad may affect the right to use the Kela card.
+If you move abroad on a temporary or a permanent basis, please file a notification about your stay abroad via our e-service.
 Kela determines your entitlement to national health insurance coverage and to Kela benefits.
 If you are no longer covered for health insurance benefits in Finland, you do not have the right to use the Kela card even if you visit Finland.